datasektionen/bawang-content/sektionen/hedersugglan/body_en.md

 ### Emil Wallgren <a name="ewallgre"></a>

-During his long time within the Educational Committee, Emil has been an invaluable driving force in moving the committee forward.
+During his long time within the Study Board, Emil has been an invaluable driving force in moving the committee forward.
 Since his first year, he has demonstrated a strong passion for the well-being of his fellow students - both within their studies and beyond.
 In addition to serving as Year Representative, he took on the role of Student Safety Representative already in his first year.

-Later, as Director of Studies (SNO), he laid much of the foundation upon which the current Educational Committee is built—both practically, through initiatives such as the introduction of the internal roles SNEA and MASK, and strategically, by contributing many ideas that his successors have been able to build upon.
+Later, as Director of Studies (SNO), he laid much of the foundation upon which the current Study Board is built — both practically, through initiatives such as the introduction of the internal roles SNEA and MASK, and strategically, by contributing many ideas that his successors have been able to build upon.
 He also fostered the positive and constructive culture that exists within the Educational Committee today, which has been essential in making the work feel meaningful.

 Beyond all the responsibility he has taken on, Emil has consistently been available to offer advice on the chapter's Discord server whenever anyone had questions related to their studies.